dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Lower your hand if you have not yet used Docker in production.

-Those whose hands are still up, you may already know everything this presentation is trying to tell to the audience, but there is a high chance that you don't know everything, so you may still learn something new from this presentation.
-Even if it's a simple concept or an example.
+Those whose hands are still up, you may already know everything this presentation is going to present to the audience, but there is a high chance that you don't know everything, so you may still learn something new from this talk.

 Ok!